hakyimlab/archived-web-lab-notes/content/post/2020-11-23-working-with-large-files/index.md

 ```

-## here is a semi-automated way to generate and open the data bolder in box
+## here is a semi-automated way to generate and open the data folder in box
 Copy pasted it to the beginning of your Rmd file
 ```{r}
 suppressMessages(library(tidyverse))